Pablo18011/Vector/README.md

 # Vector
-RC Correx polypropylene plane, based on the Flite Test Goblin.
+The vector is an RC polypropylene plane I have designed and built from sheets of 3 mm fluted polypropylene board (Correx).It’s based on the Flite Test FT Goblin.